 - The same Man-Eating Plant in Crash Team Racing will spit out the karts' wheels after they eat one.

-- Quite a few of The Many Deaths of You in Heart of Darkness involve the protagonist Andy being Swallowed Whole by the various Living Shadow monsters that inhabit the world.
+- Heart of Darkness: Quite a few of The Many Deaths of You involve the protagonist Andy being Swallowed Whole by the various Living Shadow monsters that inhabit the world.
 Often his distinctive red sneakers would get spit out afterwards (or, less commonly, his equipment).
 Not Played for Comedy, as the protagonist is an 11-year-old boy and this game was loaded with many Family Unfriendly Deaths.

 - In Hotel Mario, when Larry Koopa catches Mario, he spits out Mario's hat.